-If parents change their address, telephone or e-mail address, they are asked to notify the student's homeroom teacher immediately.
-Parents are responsible for keeping contact information current within the account setup section of the online school.
-If the address change is due to a move, a current proof of residence is required to be submitted as well.
+If legal guardians change their address, telephone, or e-mail address, they are asked to notify the student's homeroom teacher immediately.
+Legal guardians are responsible for keeping contact information current within the account setup section of the online school.
+If the address change is due to a move, a current proof of residence must be submitted too.